 Oats seem so simple, but just one serving keeps you strong on the inside and out.
 One ½ cup of oats gives you about half of the soluble fiber you need for the day.
 Just 3 grams of soluble fiber a day has been found to lower cholesterol by 8 to 23%, which can significantly drop your risk of heart disease.
 Oats are high in a special kind of fiber called beta-glucan, which has actually been shown to help boost the immune system and stabilize blood sugar.
 Besides all of these amazing benefits, oats also give a hearty dose of manganese to help keep bones strong; copper for healthy skin, hair, nails, and blood; and biotin to keep your metabolism, hair and nails strong.

 Almonds are not only high in satisfying fiber and protein, but they’re also high in heart-healthy monounsaturated fats.
 Full of vitamin E, a fat-soluble antioxidant, almonds help protect your cell membranes.
-Almond’s ability to protect cells from free radicals has been shown to help protect against heart disease, cancer, and Alzheimer’s disease and research has shown that adding them in the diet can help with weight loss.
+Almond’s ability to protect cells from free radicals has been shown to help protect against heart disease, cancer, and Alzheimer’s disease.

 Chia seeds are a tiny seed with a powerful punch.
 Nearly all of the carbohydrates in chia are fiber, and much of it is soluble fiber meaning you’ll be getting the rest of your soluble fiber for the day with their addition.
 They also expand in water, which means they'll take up more room in your stomach and make you feel fuller longer.
 Chia seeds are also (sensing a trend here?) high in heart-healthy omega-3 fats, high in disease beating antioxidants, and help with blood sugar control.
 Added bonus: pumpkin seeds have immunity and sleep-boosting zinc and heart-healthy magnesium and omega-3s.